SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 "As mentioned, a start value can be directly assigned when declaring a data object.
 DATA some_int TYPE i VALUE 123.

-"Assignment using the assignement operator =
+"Assignment using the assignment operator =
 "The source of the assigment on the right side (also known as general expressions posisiton) "can be specified with many things.